ferranespanyol/Identifying-patterns-of-human-behavior-an-analysis-on-experimental-data-of-the-Public-Goods-Game/README.md

 ## Implemented visualisation functionalities

-> - Generic implementation to visualise mean and SE (as errorbar) of the most important variables of the Collective-Risk Dilemma game..
+> - Generic implementation to visualise mean and SE (as errorbar) of the most important variables of the Collective-Risk Dilemma game.
 > - Generic implementation to visualise the clustering assignment on 2D using PCA.